henriksb/ZipCrack/README.md

 # ZipCrack
-ZipCrack is a commandline tool to crack password protected Zip files.
+ZipCrack is a commandline tool to crack password protected Zip files without using separate programs like 7zip or Winrar to extract, which makes it noticably faster.
 ZipCracker supports brute force and dictionary attack.
 ```
 Usage: ZipCrack.exe [zip file] [dictionary file/letters] [type of attack]